SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Once the player or gamemaster has her character’s resistance total, subtract the attacker’s damage total from the target’s damage resistance total and subtract that number from the total Body Points the character has remaining.
-If the gamemaster chooses, she may compare the number of Body Points the character has remaining to the “Wound Level” table to determine what level of injury the defender sustained and what its effects on the character are.
+If the gamemaster chooses, she may compare the number of Body Points the character has remaining to the "Wound Level" table to determine what level of injury the defender sustained and what its effects on the character are.
 If the damage resistance total is greater than or equal to the damage total, the defender incurs no injuries (beyond an annoying bruise, a